pzhaojohnson/rnacanvas.embedded/README.md

 </script>
 ```

-Doing so will inject the `RNAcanvas` app object constructor into the global scope.
+This will inject the `RNAcanvas` app object constructor into the global scope.

+Alternatively, the `RNAcanvas` app object constructor
-Alternatively, RNAcanvas is available as an `npm` package (see section below).
+can be imported from an `npm` package (see section below).

 ## Drawing a structure